Patricia Cornwell: Charity

 Cornwell has made several notable charitable donations, including funding the Virginia Institute for Forensic Science and Medicine, funding scholarships to the University of Tennessee's National Forensics Academy and Davidson College's Creative Writing Program (the result of which is the Patricia Cornwell Creative Writing Scholarship, awarded to one or two incoming freshmen), and donating her collection of Walter Sickert paintings to Harvard University.
 As a member of the Harvard-affiliated McLean Hospital's National Council, she is an advocate for psychiatric research.
 She has also made million-dollar donations to the John Jay College of Criminal Justice for the Crime Scene Academy and to the Harvard Art Museum.
-She donated funds to the Richmond City Police Dept. and neighboring Henrico County Police Dept. to purchase bullet-proof vests for the police dogs.
-Cornwell is also a major contributor at the Five Star level to the Veterans Village of San Diego, with lifetime giving of more than $250,000.
+She donated funds to the Richmond, Virginia, police department and neighboring Henrico County police department to purchase bulletproof vests for police dogs.
+Cornwell is also a major contributor to the Veterans Village of San Diego, with lifetime giving of more than $250,000.
 The Office of the Chief Medical Examiner in Baltimore, Maryland trains investigators in the Scarpetta House, a full-scale apartment donated by Cornwell, in which crime scenes are staged.

 Hobbies

-Patricia received her private helicopter license in 1999.
+Cornwell received her private helicopter license in 1999.